MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-how-to-connect.md

 ---
-title: How to Connect to the Operations and Web Console
+title: Connect to the Operations and Web Console
 description: This article describes how to open and configure the Operations Manager consoles to view monitoring data and perform administration in the management group.
 author: jyothisuri
 ms.author: jsuri